Lancetnik/Propan/README.md

 # Propan

-Propan is a modern framework for building Applications with Python 3.7+ based on [Messaging Architecture](https://microservices.io/patterns/communication-style/messaging.html).
+Propan is a modern framework for building Applications based on <a href="https://microservices.io/patterns/communication-style/messaging.html" target="_blank">Messaging Architecture</a>.

 The key features are: